 You may wish to bring your own hand sanitiser.

 The congregation is requested to follow the instructions of the duty stewards to keep everyone safe.
-There will be two duty stewards for each service until it is judged possible to revert to one.
-The duty steward will be asked to wear a face mask.

 Refreshments and kitchen services will be suspended until further notice.
 You may wish to bring your own water.

 Talking to Pastor at End of Service

 At the end of the Service the Pastor will be available for a short, socially-distanced, talk near the exit.
 In order not to hold up the flow, please make separate arrangements for longer discussions.